 Insert a copy of Annex R into the main body of the Standard, to become a new clause following clause 6, renumber the clauses that follow.
 (This means there are four clauses all in a row, for: MAC (data) Service, (effectively) MAC Mgmt service, Distribution System Service, PHY service.)
 Make the following changes to this text, as it is inserted:

-Delete the first sentence, “The purpose of this informative annex is to describe and clarify the DS SAP.”
+Delete the first sentence, “

 Note that CID 3507 had approved resolution which included the following change: Replace all occurrences of “DSSDU” in Annex R with “MAC service tuple”.
 This was not done, completely, and should be done now.

-Replace Figure R-1 with this figure, and NOTE:
+Change the sentence, “Figure R-1 (Location of the DS SAP) shows the location of the DS SAP in the IEEE Std 802.11 architecture.” to “Figure R-1 (DS Architecture diagram) shows the location of the DS in the IEEE Std 802.11 architecture.
+The DS SAP is indicated in this Figure by the lines connecting the DS to its service users.
+In Figure R-1, the DS has four users, two APs, a mesh gate, and a portal, so the DS is shown passing behind the MAC/PHYs of the STAs.

-Figure R-1 -- Location of the DS SAP
+Replace Figure R-1 with this figure:

-NOTE—In Figure R-1, the DS has four users, two APs, a mesh gate, and a portal, so the DS is shown passing behind the MAC/PHYs of the STAs.
+Figure R-1 -- DS Architecture diagram

 Delete Annex R.